WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-18-Automating-the-hardest-testing-problem-I-ever-had.markdown

 - List and user data storage in SharePoint Sites
 - User personal sites in SharePoint, where the URI is based on the User ID
 - The UI of SharePoint, which initiated its own local sync behavior when a user visited a site
+- A synchronizatio process between the User Profile Service and the SharePoint site

-The first three systems I could not affect or control.
+The first two systems I could not affect or control.
 There was no programmatic access to any of them.
 Microsoft Live offered only UI interfaces for changing user IDs.
 Active Directory account propagation from changes in accounts happened on a schedule I could not control.
 Syncing of data from the AD to the User Profile